liusihan/FIA/README.md

 ## Citation
 If you use FIA, please cite our paper (thanks!):
 > Liu S, et.al,.
-FIA: An iterative analysis framework for semi-automating variant classification in genetic hearing loss.
+FIA: An Iterative Analysis Framework for Enhanced Variant Classification in Large Mendelian Disease Cohorts.
 XXX.

 ## Getting help